michael-han-dev/APSC143-Programming-in-C/README.md

-# Thundermugz
+# APSC143-Programming-in-C

-Project #2 for APSC 143 programming in C course for engineers.
+APSC 143 programming in C course for engineers.